Austin Riley Preview, Player Props: Braves vs. Giants

 Austin Riley At The Plate

-- Riley has had at least one RBI in 39.7% of his games this year (48 of 121), with two or more RBI 21 times (17.4%).
-He has also accounted for three or more of his team's runs in six contests.
+- In 39.3% of his games this year, Riley has tallied at least one RBI.
+In 21 of those games (17.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.